Do you have an Appointment?

 Whole Body Photography

 Whole body photography documents the skin through a series of photographs taken every five to seven years.
-A medical photographer at Penn Dermatology conducts baseline studies of all patients seen in the Pigmented Lesion Group to document and establish mole patterns and changes over time.
+This service is available to patients seen in the Pigmented Lesion Group to document and establish mole patterns and changes over time.

-Whole body photography is also available to patients who do not have a melanoma diagnosis, but want full body photography for skin cancer preventive measures.
+Whole body photography is also available to patients who do not have a melanoma diagnosis but want full body photography for skin cancer surveillance exams.